Integrating with Dynatrace via API

 - DataExport

-For more information about tokens, see Dynatrace API - Tokens and authentication.
+For more information about tokens, see Dynatrace API - Tokens and authentication in the Dynatrace documentation.

 BMC Helix Intelligent Integrations requirements

-- Depending on the location of the third-party product (SaaS, on-premises), choose one or more BMC Helix Intelligent Integrations deployment modes and review the corresponding port requirements.
+- Depending on your requirements, choose the BMC Helix Intelligent Integrations deployment modes and review the corresponding port requirements.
 For information about various deployment modes and port requirements, see Deployment scenarios.

-- Based on the deployment mode, use the BMC Helix Intelligent Integrations SaaS deployment or the BMC Helix Intelligent Integrations on-premises gateway or both.
+- Based on the deployment mode, use the BMC Helix Intelligent Integrations SaaS deployment or deploy the BMC Helix Intelligent Integrations on-premises gateway.
 For more information about the gateway, see Deploying the BMC Helix Intelligent Integrations on-premises gateway.

-- The on-premises gateway must be able to reach the third-party product on the required port (default value is 443).
+- Make sure that the on-premises gateway is able to reach the third-party product on the required port (default value is 443).

 For information about setting the variable, see Configuring patterns in the UI.